 I also like to keep things simple.
 When people start telling me things I can’t understand, I start to wonder if they are trying to bamboozle me with their words, rather than help me.
 When you are talking to a franchisor, watch out for weasel words that don’t tell you anything – if you can’t understand it, it is probably because there is something to hide!

 If you are considering buying a franchise, save yourself some drama and pick up a copy of my practical buyer’s e-book, “The Franchise Opportunity Workbook”.
 It will help you find the best franchises and avoid the mediocre ones.
 It will also help you understand the one-sided nature of franchise agreements and help you to do a better job when buying.
-Written by an independent business coach, I don’t pull punches when it comes to asking the tough questions of your potential franchisor.
+I don’t pull punches when it comes to asking the tough questions of your potential franchisor.
 You cannot afford to go in without your eyes fully wide open.
 The trouble is, how do you know what to ask?

 It could be the best £30 you ever invest in business!